We rent two general types of firearms: NON-FIRING REPLICAS (below) and BLANK FIRING

 Thompson M-1928 Submachine Gun, commercial versionIt was what made the 1920s roar!

-This is the commercial “gangster/G-man” model featuring a high capacity drum magazine.
+This is the commercial “gangster/G-man” model featuring a high-capacity drum magazine.

 Wood and metal with limited working action.